-2019 saw the reelection of Brian Williams, the Safety Member, and the appointment of Sonoma County Board of Supervisors member Susan Gorin, who replaced Supervisor David Rabbitt.
-Ms. Gorin began her tenure on the Board in January of 2019.
+2020 saw the reelection of Neil Baker to the Retired Alternate position, and the election of Tim Tuscany to the Retired Member position, replacing long time Board Member John Pels for the term beginning January 1, 2021.
+Greg Jahn and Joe Tambe were both reappointed to the Board by the Sonoma County Board of Supervisors for the term beginning January 1, 2021.
 We are very pleased with the election and appointment of these Trustees and greatly appreciate the continuity of our Board.
-The Board officers consist of Michael Gossman, Chair, and Robert Williamson, Vice Chair, and our Investment Committee officers consist of Greg Jahn, Chair, and Brian Williams, Vice Chair.
+The Board officers consist of Brian Williams, Chair, and Robert Williamson, Vice Chair, and our Investment Committee officers consist of Greg Jahn, Chair, and Erick Roeser, Vice Chair.